defiant00/dnd/README.md

   * good place for an eventual showdown
 * Duskspire
   * midsized city, butting against a mountain and surrounded by forest
+  * outer wall is wood, and open to everyone, with shops and some houses
+  * inner wall is stone, with a small moat outside of it
+  * significant thieves' guild, sprung up to help acquire materials
+    * main guild hall is in the outer city
+    * there's a nice store that they run in the inner city
   * large ornate stone building carved into the mountain
     * Arcana Illuminata - to shed light onto the arcane
       * largest arcane magic school